 This post is a window into the seemingly simple yet transformational tool.
 I sneaked in a few of the resources he refers to in the book.

-So, buckets.
+So, Good Life Buckets.
 Tell me more

 - Vitality bucket.